MA Social Work / Entry requirements

 We normally require you to have an Upper Second class honours degree or above.
 This can be in any subject area.
 Relevant employment and/or personal experience within a health or social care setting is highly desirable.

 If you have a Lower Second classification degree, your application will be considered on a case-by-case basis depending on your experience.

-Students must also have GCSE English grade C by the start of the course.
+You must also have GCSE English grade C/4 by the start of the course.

-We do not accept qualifications at level 2 as equivalents to GCSE English or Maths, and will only consider international and pre-GCSE qualifications as equivalents.
+We do not accept other Level 2 qualifications as equivalent to GCSE English (eg Functional Skills) and will only consider specific international qualifications as equivalents.

 International students must demonstrate English proficiency through a secure and approved testing system.

-We ask for English language proof if you are from non-majority English speaking countries (a list of majority English speaking countries, as defined by the UK Home Office, can be found here ).
+We ask for English language proof if you are from non-majority English speaking countries (a list of majority English speaking countries, as defined by the UK Home Office, can be found at Gov.uk ).

 Specifically, we require a minimum of: